Provides UI and functionality to publish files to Shotgun.

 Toolkit Pipeline Tutorial

-This document provides a step-by-step tutorial for Technical Directors (TDs) setting up a simple end-to-end pipeline using Toolkit.
+This document describes functionality only available if you have taken control over a Toolkit configuration.
+Please refer to the Shotgun Integrations User Guide for details.
+This document provides a step-by-step tutorial for Technical Directors (TDs) setting up a simple end-to-end pipeline using Toolkit in an advanced way.
 New Toolkit users who finish this tutorial will understand the fundamental aspects of the platform as well as how to customize it based on their studio's specific needs.
 The tutorial also provides an introduction to the out-of-the-box Toolkit apps and how they fit together in the artist workflow.

 Installation and Updates